 Graham returned to his alma mater after spending four seasons at Boston College under Coach Donahue, three of those as associate head coach.
 He joined the Eagles for the 2010-11 season after serving the previous five seasons as an assistant coach under Donahue at Cornell.

 Graham helped guide the Big Red to 111 victories and three Ivy League titles in his five years.
 In 2009-10, Cornell finished with a 29-5 mark and advanced to the Sweet 16 of the NCAA Tournament.
 The Big Red established school records for wins, points (2,545), three-pointers (326), and blocked shots (127).
 The season marked the program’s third straight 20-win campaign.Read more »

-Trey Montgomery was hired in August 2018 and enters his first season as an assistant coach with the University of Pennsylvania men's basketball staff.
+Trey Montgomery was hired in August 2018 and enters his second season as an assistant coach with the University of Pennsylvania men's basketball staff.

 Montgomery spent last year as an assistant men’s basketball coach at Eastern University in nearby St. Davids, Pa.
 Prior to that, he spent four years as an assistant coach at Destrehan (La.)
 High School and coached the U-14 AAU Louisiana Legends team.

 Montgomery played college basketball at Division I Samford University in Birmingham, Ala., where he was a four-year letter winner and two-year captain under head coach Jimmy Tillette.
 One of the best floor generals in Bulldogs history, Montgomery finished his career with 1,030 career points (19th in program history) and more than 350 rebounds, 200 assists and 100 steals.
 He made 112 appearances including 88 consecutive starts to end his career.Read more »